Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 make kernels
 ```

-The expanded command is as follow:
+The expanded command is as follows:
 ```
 mkdir -p ./build/hw_emu